MagdK/portfolio_nextjs/public/works/begame-transaction-history/begame-transaction-history.md

 - Improved user engagement by creating a more seamless and enjoyable experience.

+## Problem statement
+Bingocams’ community members experienced challenges in obtaining a clear, organized overview of their transactions.
+Although the transaction processes themselves were functional, a lack of clear information led to user confusion, increased customer support inquiries, and, potentially, member loss.

 ## Role
 - User research & analysis
 - UX and UI redesign